k-vandijk/kvandijk.Common/README.md

 ### Utils
 - `DotenvLoader`: A utility for loading environment variables from a `.env` file.

+### wwwroot
+- `top-loading-bar.css`: A CSS file for a top loading bar UI component.
+- `top-loading-bar.js`: A JavaScript file for a top loading bar UI component.

 ## How to use

 Install the package using: